flaneurette/Health-Library/Documents/Electronics/WiFi/README.md

 ## 4. Practical Recommendations

-1. Connect your PC via Ethernet and disable Wi-Fi for it
+1. Connect your PC via Ethernet and disable Wi-Fi on the router!
 2. Measure speed via cable to confirm full line utilization
 3. Use short, high-quality cables (Cat6/Cat6a or better, 100% copper)
 4. Enable Wi-Fi only for mobile devices when needed